Jarrett Stidham: 2019

-Stidham was selected by the New England Patriots with the 133rd overall pick, in the fourth round, of the 2019 NFL draft.
+Stidham was selected by the New England Patriots in the fourth round (133rd overall) of the 2019 NFL draft.
 He signed a four-year deal worth $3.15 million, including a signing bonus of about $634,000.

-At the end of the Patriots' 2019 training camp, Stidham was named the second-string backup to quarterback Tom Brady.
+At the end of the training camp, Stidham was named the second-string backup to quarterback Tom Brady.
 Stidham selected the number 4 as his jersey number, making him the first Patriots player since placekicker Adam Vinatieri in 2005 to wear the number.
-He was also the first Patriots quarterback to use number 4.
+Stidham was also the first Patriots quarterback to use number 4.

-In Week 3 against the New York Jets, Stidham relieved Brady in the fourth quarter while the Patriots held a 30–7 lead.
-He completed two out of three passes before throwing an interception to safety Jamal Adams that was returned for a touchdown.
+During Week 3 against the New York Jets, Stidham relieved Brady in the fourth quarter while the Patriots held a 30–7 lead.
+He completed two of three passes for 14 yards before throwing an interception to safety Jamal Adams that was returned for a touchdown.
 Following the interception, Brady returned to finish the game, which the Patriots won 30–14.

 2020

 After Brady left the Patriots in March 2020, Stidham was seen as his potential successor for the 2020 season.
 However, the Patriots signed former MVP Cam Newton in July, who became the frontrunner to replace Brady.
 Newton was announced as the season's starting quarterback on September 3, while Stidham became the third-string quarterback behind Newton and second-string backup Brian Hoyer.

 Stidham moved up the depth chart when Newton tested positive for COVID-19 amid Week 4, serving as the second option behind Hoyer against the Kansas City Chiefs.
 Following an ineffective performance from Hoyer, Stidham was brought in during the third quarter to complete the game.
-He threw his first career touchdown pass to N'Keal Harry, but was also intercepted twice, including one that was returned for a touchdown by safety Tyrann Mathieu, as the Patriots lost 26–10.
+He threw his first career touchdown pass to N'Keal Harry, but was also intercepted twice, including one that was returned for a touchdown by safety Tyrann Mathieu, as the Patriots lost on the road 26–10.
 Stidham was subsequently promoted to the second option ahead of Hoyer.

-Although Newton remained the team's starter for rest of the season, Stidham made relief appearances in Week 7 against the San Francisco 49ers, Week 13 against the Los Angeles Chargers, and Week 14 against the Los Angeles Rams.
-The Week 13 appearance occurred in a 45–0 shutout of the Chargers, while the Week 7 and Week 14 games saw Stidham take over for a struggling Newton amid a 33–6 defeat in the former and a 24–3 defeat in the latter.
+Although Newton remained the team's starter for the rest of the season, Stidham made relief appearances during Week 7 against the San Francisco 49ers, Week 13 against the Los Angeles Chargers, and Week 14 against the Los Angeles Rams.
+The Week 13 appearance occurred in a 45–0 shutout of the Chargers, while the Week 7 and Week 14 games saw Stidham take over for a struggling Newton amid a 33–6 loss in the former and a 24–3 loss in the latter.
 Despite Stidham replacing Newton in the blowout losses, Patriots head coach Bill Belichick stated after both games that Newton would retain his starting position.
 Stidham's final relief appearance came in Week 16 after an ineffective performance from Newton against the Buffalo Bills.
 Entering in the third quarter, Stidham also struggled during the eventual 38–9 loss.
-He completed four of 11 passes for 44 yards and converted three first downs, one of which resulted from a penalty.
+He completed four of 11 passes for 44 yards and converted only three first downs, one of which resulted from a penalty.